Posted by Maggie MacLean 11.25.2007

 Lady Moody Triangle in Brooklyn, formed by Village Road North, Lake Street, and Avenue U, contains a yardarm flagpole at its point, with a granite plinth and bronze plaque dedicated to the neighborhood’s World War II casualties.
 In the center of the triangle stands a large granite memorial for Gravesend Veterans.
 On the north side is an engraving of an American Bald Eagle perched on a stone.
 The opposite side briefly explains the history of Gravesend.

-In 1999, Mayor Giuliani funded a $23,850 renovation of the site, which provided new paving and added a planting area, lined with Belgian paving stones.
+GRAVESENDIn 1999, Mayor Rudy Giuliani funded a $23,850 renovation of the site, which provided new paving and added a planting area, lined with Belgian paving stones.
 The new green area, which contains Oakleaf Hydrangea, Inkberry, and Creeping Euonymus, complements the triangle’s six mature London Planetrees.

 Lady Deborah Moody